 All Full Application documents must be marked with the Control Number issued to the applicant.
-Applicants will receive a control number upon clicking the "Create Letter of Intent" button in OCED eXCHANGE and should include that control number in the file name of their Full Application submission.
+Applicants will receive a control number upon clicking the "Create Concept Paper" button in OCED Exchange and should include that control number in the file name of their Full Application submission.